 Sexual difficulties often lead to conflict, relationship dissatisfaction and poor quality of life.
 For some couples if these issues are not addressed the result may be relationship breakdown.

 Men can experience erectile difficulties for a number of reasons including performance anxiety, illness, medications or ageing.
 Low sexual desire in men is not uncommon.
 Premature ejaculation affects 30% of men.
 The opposite problem, delayed ejaculation, is often distressing for both partners.
-An emerging and serious problem that has the potential to harm both relationships and male sexual function is the addictive nature of pornography.
+An emerging and serious problem that has the potential to harm both relationships and male sexual function is the addictive nature of excessive use of Internet pornography.

 The most common problem for women is low sexual desire.
 This may be due to physical, emotional, sexual or relationship factors.
 Many women report lack of sexual arousal and pleasure and difficulty reaching orgasm.
 Painful sex can occur at any age and can be due to a number of different causes including vaginismus and menopausal changes.